Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon R9 M390X is a lot (about 175%) better at texture filtering than the Radeon HD 6790. (explain)
+Texel RateThe Radeon R9 M390X is quite a bit (about 175%) faster with regards to texture filtering than the Radeon HD 6790. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon R9 M390X is the winner, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon R9 M390X is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison